 2. Brussel Sprouts

 Kale is a super veggie containing many essential vitamins and minerals such as vitamins A, C, K, and B6.
 In addition, kale also contains potassium, copper, and manganese.
-It is also really low on carbs, as one cup of kale contains 33 calories.
-Whether served cooked or raw, its high nutrient content makes it an important cruciferous vegetable for immunity, improving energy levels, and fitness.
+It is also low on carbs, as one cup of kale contains 33 calories.
+Whether served cooked or raw, its high nutrient content makes it an essential cruciferous vegetable for immunity, improving energy levels, and fitness.

 6. Bok Choy

-If you want to work on your energy levels and physical well-being, radishes are definitely a worthy cruciferous vegetable to include in your diet.
+If you want to work on your energy levels and physical well-being, radishes are a cruciferous vegetable to include in your diet.
 While it may not be as high in vitamins as broccoli or cauliflower, it offers calcium, phosphorous, and antioxidants to support cardiovascular health.

-Turnips are part of the cruciferous vegetable group because they contain essential vitamins K, B1, B6, B3, B5, and vitamins C!
+Turnips are part of the cruciferous vegetable group because they contain essential vitamins K, B1, B6, B3, B5, and C!
 It is also a quality source of omega-3 and protein that encourages powerful muscles, tissues, and overall health.

-Arugula is a brilliant choice for getting fit because it only comprises 3.7 carbs and many important vitamins and minerals.
+Arugula is a brilliant choice for getting fit because it only comprises 3.7 carbs and many vital vitamins and minerals.
 You can strengthen your body and achieve your wellness goals with its abundance of vitamins A, C, K, iron, folate, and calcium.

 Vegetables provide a great deal of balance to your diet.
 The best diets include vegetables.
 Experts consider vegetables a brain food.
 Even the keto diet requires you to eat carbohydrates for health.
-Vegetables provide the best carbohydrates since they come with low calories and high nutrients.
+Vegetables provide the best carbohydrates since they contain low calories and high nutrients.